masylum/mongolia/README.md

 Model.validateAndInsert(document[, options, callback(error, validator)]);
 Model.validateAndUpdate(document, update[, options, callback(error, validator)]);
 ```

+To scope the insert/update within a namespace, use `options.namespace`.

 In order to validate an insertion/update, the model have to implement a `validate` function on your model.